Women’s Hair Loss and Alopecia

 Types of alopecia or hair loss among women

 A few common types of hair loss, or alopecia, affect women.
-The most common types of hair loss include androgenetic alopecia, alopecia areata, telogen effluvium, and traction alopecia.
-Additionally, hormonal fluctuations or imbalances that are related to taking certain medications, illnesses such as COVID-19, physical, mental, or emotional stress, dramatic weight loss, pregnancy, nutritional deficiencies, and menopause can all lead to thinning hair and female hair loss.
+The most common type of hair loss that affects women is female pattern hair loss, or androgenic alopecia.
+Other common types of hair loss in females include alopecia areata, telogen effluvium, and traction alopecia.
+Additionally, hormonal fluctuations or imbalances related to certain medications, illnesses such as COVID-19, physical, mental, or emotional stress, dramatic weight loss, pregnancy, nutritional deficiencies, and menopause can all lead to thinning hair and female hair loss.

 When considering the various types of hair loss, it’s important to consider them with the hair growth cycle.
 The hair growth cycle is defined by four stages: growth phase (anagen), transition phase (catagen), rest phase (telogen), and shedding phase (exogen).
 Many of these types of hair loss are classified by how the hair growth cycle is affected, and hair regrowth often explores hair care that can benefit different phases of the cycle.